wp-plugins/flyzoo/readme.txt

 * **SSL Secure Connection:** We provide automatic chat encryption for HTTPS/SSL based websites.

+* **Chat rooms: ** Full-featured chat rooms with emoticons, moderation, media content preview and more...

 * **Chat history for Operators**

 * **Customer Support:** We ALWAYS reply to support requests to solve issues as soon as possible.